 - Companies (incorporated under the Corporations Act 2001)

 - Aboriginal Corporations (incorporated under the Aboriginal and Torres Strait Islander Act 2006 and administered by the Office of the Registrar of Aboriginal and Torres Strait Islander Corporations);

 - Organisations established through a specific piece of Commonwealth or

 - Partnerships (Organisations working in consortia, with a minimum of one lead agency working as the legal entity);

 - Trustees on behalf of a Trust; or

 - Prisons/ correctional services

-- WAPHA has worked closely with the WA Mental Health Commission and WA Network of Alcohol and Other Drug Agencies as part of a collaborative planning phase.
+- WAPHA works collaboratively with the WA Mental Health Commission and WA Network of Alcohol and Other Drug Agencies in its approach to planning.

 - Priority setting includes consideration of a range of evidence and indicators, including those identified in Better Choices/Better Lives Mental Health, Alcohol and other drug Services Plan 2015-2025.

 - In partnership with Curtin University, the MHC, the Aboriginal Health Council of WA and WANADA, baseline Needs Assessments have been undertaken across each of the PHNs.